RagnarB83/ash-documentation/docs/setup.rst

 **Step 5a.** Install Julia from the `Julia official site <https://julialang.org/downloads>`_.
 Julia is necessary for fast QM/MM functionality inside ASH.
 Step can be skipped if you won't be using QM/MM.

  i) Download appropriate binaries from the official Julia website.
-Version 1.4 or higher.
-Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.4.1/bin:$PATH .
-Put PATH definition to your shell startup file. iii) Run Julia using the ASH sourcefile julia-packages-setup.jl (inside ASH source directory) as input to download and install the  required Julia packages.
+Version 1.6 or higher.
+Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.6.1/bin:$PATH .
+Put this PATH definition in your shell startup file. iii) Run Julia using the ASH sourcefile julia-packages-setup.jl (inside ASH source directory) as input to download and install the  required Julia packages.
 Currently: PyCall, Hungarian, Distances

 .. code-block:: shell